mobxjs/mobx-angular/README.md

 - Define local component properties as observables or computed values
 - Surround with *mobxAutorun only the parts that actually use observable / computed values from the store
 - Instead of detaching, use OnPush CD strategy on the component

-## autorunSync
-This method is deprecated - do not use it.

 ## reaction
 Aside from autorun, MobX allows you to react to specific data changes.